potato-garden/Shelter/README.md

 6. Before login check you email verification first
 7. Then fill the questionnaire with selecting the rating bar
 8. Wait until you enter the home feature
-9. You ready to use the apps
+9. Your apps is ready to use

 ## Project Scope & Deliverables :